KyleBanks/RESTCache/README.md

 The majority of commands, unless otherwise indicated, have a 'Multi' mode which allows either a single key and/or value to be passed, or an Array of keys and/or values in order to batch requests.

-In addition, all commands return JSON arrays, regardless of the number of keys and/or values passed.
+In addition, all commands return JSON arrays (with the exception of STATS), regardless of the number of keys and/or values passed.
 For instance, a GET request on a single key will return an Array of length 1.

 ## Extensions